kliewkliew/docker-phoenix-panamapapers/README.md

 ```

 # Tableau Workbooks
-Workbooks can be viewed and edited (while connected to a valid datasource) using [Tableau Desktop 9.3] (http://www.tableau.com/products/reader).
+Workbooks can be viewed and edited (while connected to a valid datasource using Simba's Phoenix ODBC driver) using [Tableau Desktop 9.3] (http://www.tableau.com/products/reader).
 Packaged workbooks (twbx) can be viewed for free using [Tableau Reader 9.3] (http://www.tableau.com/products/reader).
 The data was extracted from Phoenix and packaged with the workbook.

 One set of workbooks describes entities.
 Another set describes only Entities with Known Beneficiaries.